Australian Computer Society (ACS) Process & Charges

 How to certify documents within Australia

 • A registered migration agent can certify your documents.
-A registered migration agent can be a justice of the peace or bail justice.
+A registered migration agent can be a justice of the peace or a bail justice.

 • A senior officer of a council who is a medical practitioner can certify your documents.